 Discover the Arduaine Gardens

 Keen horticulturalists will be blown away (no pun intended!) by the dazzling display of plants from across the globe.
 Take a virtual tour around the world’s temperate zones and enjoy the collection of rhododendrons, azaleas, magnolias, Blue Tibetan poppies, giant Himalayan lilies and Chatham Island forget-me-nots.
 Arduaine is well-known to rhododendron enthusiasts for its many different species and hybrids, many of which would fail to thrive in less favoured climatic conditions.
-April and May are particularly good months to see the rhododendrons and azaleas, but you’ll find that there’s something in flower every day of the year.
+April and May are particularly good months to see the rhododendrons and azaleas, but you’ll find something in flower every day of the year.

 There are two way-marked paths.
 One takes you round the Lower Garden and past the Heron Pond, just one of many ponds and watercourses where water-lilies and primulas grow.
-The longer walk takes you through the Woodland Garden to a viewpoint overlooking the islands to the west of Arduaine and north west to Mull before it zig-zags back down via the cliff path.
+The longer walk takes you through the Woodland Garden to a viewpoint overlooking the islands west of Arduaine and north west to Mull before it zig-zags back down via the cliff path.

-The Loch Melfort Hotel is just a short stroll away and is a lovely place to stop for refreshments after your tour of Arduaine Garden.
+The Loch Melfort Hotel is just a short stroll away and is a lovely place to stop for refreshments after you tour Arduaine Garden.
 If the beauty of this glorious garden inspires you, there’s a small shop with a selection of goods and seeds from the garden for sale.
 Perhaps you can create your very own magical garden.
 Just add coastal views and a good dose of North Atlantic Drift!

 Arduaine is four miles south of Kilmelford, midway between Oban and Lochgilphead in mid Argyll.
-It’s a stunning part of Argyll and feels very much off the beaten track.
+It’s a stunning part of Argyll and feels much off the beaten track.
 If you visit, you’ll also be well placed to explore the historic wonders of Kilmartin Glen.

 Find out more about things to see and do in Craignish & Loch Melfort.